Administrative Guide 2026

 • French bank details (RIB) for reimbursements

-Eligibility and Timeline Simulator
+Eligibility and timeline simulator

 Estimate when you will be covered after leaving Malaysia.

-Foreign Citizens: Coming from Malaysia to France
+Foreign Nationals: Coming from Malaysia to France

 !